omrazCZ/ANS/README.md

 ## Network Analysis

 We build a directed network from the cleaned matchups and lineups data.
-In this network, nodes are distinct lineups and edges are matchups, which always start from Hometeam and point to Awayteam.
+In this network, nodes are distinct lineups and edges are matchups, which always start from the Hometeam and point to Awayteam.
 Notice that there could be multiple edges between two nodes with the same direction.
-We drops the edges corresponding to a _tie_ result since it will include additional bias if treating them as either win or loss.
+Furthermore we drop the edges corresponding to a _tie_ result since it will include additional bias if we treat them as either win or loss.

 The code is in R Markdown file: